-Outside of December and January, October, November, March and April are also fairly busy.
+Outside of December and January, October, November, March, and April are also fairly busy.
 February is traditionally the month that sees the most cyclones (although rarely do they directly hit Mauritius), so visits drop a little.
-There are some definite advantages of travelling to Mauritius during October to April: warm weather, lots of other travellers, and for those in the northern hemisphere, the chance to escape winter!
+There are some definite advantages of traveling to Mauritius from October to April: warm weather, lots of other travelers, and for those in the northern hemisphere, the chance to escape winter!
 But what about the Mauritian winter (if you can call it that): from May/June until September?